-And like the seasons outside, Spring’s energy of rebirth is also the first cycle in Hakomi’s Sensitivity Cycle, which I talk more about in 3 signs your mind needs rest.
-Spring’s energy of awareness/clarity begins the cycle.
+And like the seasons outside, spring’s energy of rebirth is also the first cycle in Hakomi’s Sensitivity Cycle, which I talk more about in 3 signs your mind needs rest.
+The spring season’s energy of awareness/clarity begins the cycle.

-The Sensitivity Cycle is a four-stage cycle of human experience the founder of Hakomi method, Ron Kurtz, conceptualized in order to provide “a theoretical map of optimal life functioning emphasizing the need for sensitivity to one’s internal experience in relation to four essential stages.”
+The Sensitivity Cycle is a 4-stage cycle of human experience the founder of the Hakomi method, Ron Kurtz, conceptualized in order to provide “a theoretical map of optimal life functioning emphasizing the need for sensitivity to one’s internal experience in relation to four essential stages.”

-The four stages create a cycle that Kurtz terms The Sensitivity Cycle, “which suggests that for a satisfying life an individual needs to:
+The 4 stages create a cycle that Kurtz terms The Sensitivity Cycle, “which suggests that for a satisfying life an individual needs to:

-- (Awareness / Clarity) be aware of, or sensitive to, one’s own essential situations and needs,
+- (Find Awareness / Clarity) be aware of, or sensitive to, one’s own essential situations and needs,

-- (Effective Action) take appropriate action based on this clarity,
+- (Take Effective Action) take appropriate action based on this clarity,

-- (Satisfaction) experience satisfaction as a result of successful action, and
+- (Receive Satisfaction) experience satisfaction as a result of successful action, and

-- (Healthy Rest / Relaxation or Completion) be able to rest and regenerate in order to become aware and clear about what is needed next (start over at Step 1).”
+- (Allow Healthy Rest / Relaxation or Completion) be able to rest and regenerate in order to become aware and clear about what is needed next (start over at Step 1).”